openequella/openequella.github.io/guides/BlackboardLearnIntegrationGuide.md

 ## Usage

-### Add an openEQUELLA content link with the Course Content Tool Placement
+### Add an openEQUELLA content link with the Deep Linking Content Tool Placement

 In an original Blackboard course, navigate into **{your course} > Information > Build Content > your-oEQ-CCT-placement** .
 This is known as 'Pull to LMS'.